-Waubonsie State Park Trail is a moderately trafficked point-to-point trail located near Hamburg, IA that offers the chance to see wildlife and is good for all skill levels.
+Waubonsie State Park Trail is a moderately trafficked point-to-point trail located near Hamburg, Iowa that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Picnicking/Shelters Waubonsie is a great place for a family picnic.
 A scenic open picnic shelter may be reserved online through the park reservation system.
 Camping There are 40 campsites, 24 with electrical hookups, modern shower and rest room facilities and a trailer dump station.
 Bicycling, Boat Launch Ramp, Boating, Cabins, Camping - Electric, Camping - Equestrian, Camping - Nonelectric, Camping Cabins, Cross Country Skiing, Day-use Lodge, Dump Station, Fishing, Hiking, Horseback Riding, Picnic Area, Picnic Shelter, Playground, Restrooms, Scenic Driving Routes, Showers, Snowmobiling, Trail, Interpretive, Trails, Cross Country Skiing, Trails, Equestrian, Trails, Hiking, Trails, Snowmobile, Wildflower Viewing, Wildlife Viewing

 Very light traffic, although we did go after all the leaves had fallen so that probably had a lot to do with it; would be gorgeous with the fall foliage!
 Rugged trail, very uneven.
 My dog loved it! :).
 Will definitely go again.